- Chu, Greene, Reisner and Wald Top 2015 Super Lawyers Lists

 In addition, given our national reputation in bankruptcy tax, the firm is frequently hired as special tax counsel to remove what may sometimes be the greatest challenge to a successful reorganization — tax claims by the government.
 For example, a multidisciplinary team of Irell & Manella attorneys defeated the Internal Revenue Service’s claim against Storage Technology Corporation, the second largest employer in the state of Colorado, allowing it to emerge from bankruptcy with the IRS receiving less than five percent of its original claim.
-The firm also has served as special tax and corporate counsel in the Golden Books, Hechinger, L.A.
+The firm also has served as special tax and corporate counsel in the Circuit City, Golden Books, Hechinger, L.A.
 Gear, and World Bazaar bankruptcy cases.

 The firm has substantial experience in representing entities who have acquired businesses and assets of financially distressed companies, as well as claims held by creditors of such entities.
 The firm has also been involved in proceedings arising out of the seizures of large troubled insurance companies by the California Commissioner of Insurance.
 Most recently, we represented telecommunication and wireless device company Research In Motion as part of a consortium that purchased patents being sold in a bankruptcy auction of the assets of Nortel Networks and its worldwide affiliated debtors in bankruptcy for a total of $4.5 billion, and RealD in the acquisition of a patent portfolio in the Digital Domain bankruptcy case.
 We also represented Altus Finance, a French company, before a court-ordered conservator in the company’s successful $3.55 billion bid to acquire the securities portfolio and insurance operations of Executive Life Insurance Co., one of the largest U.S. insurers ever to fail.
-In another matter, we represented the court-appointed examiner in the Chapter 11 proceedings of the parent of First Capital Life Insurance Co. and assisted in the investigation and preparation of a 300-page report exploring various claims against the parties involved.
+We also represented the court-appointed examiner in the Chapter 11 proceedings of the parent of First Capital Life Insurance Co. and assisted in the investigation and preparation of a 300-page report exploring various claims against the parties involved.